 What is key is the Trust Flow and Relevance of the website pointing to you and the natural power that the website has.

-By relevance we are talking a website about cats will link to a website about cat toys.
+By relevance we are talking about how a website about cats will link to a website article about cat toys.

 A website about cats is less likely to link to a website that centers around real estate.